 5. Deeming FML When No Request is Made by the Employee.

-If the department believes an employee’s absence qualifies for FML, and the employee has not requested it, the department should complete the Family and Medical Leave Request form and submit it to HR for approval.
+If the department or Human Resources believes an employee’s absence qualifies for FML, and the employee has not requested it, the department or Human Resources should complete the Family and Medical Leave Request form and submit it for approval.
 Human Resources must then notify the employee in writing that the leave will be counted as FML with the time frame permitted by HR Policy 0338.